 Can Cats Eat Shrimp Chips?

 Though shrimp chips are light in taste and comparatively healthier than potato chips, they are still junk food filled with starch and fats.
-Therefore, unless you make it from scratch, it is not advisable to feed shrimp chips to cats.
+Therefore, if you make it from scratch, it is not advisable to feed shrimp chips to cats.